timkurvers/byte-buffer/README.md

    npm install
    ```

-4. Run `npm run gulp` which will automatically build and test the project when
-   source files change.
+4. Run `npm test:watch` which will run tests when source files change.

 When contributing, please: